MameRoA/Caco-Strike/readme.txt

-All CVars and default values are as follows: cs_timer = 2 // this cvar is in minutes cs_buytime = 10
-cs_buytotal = 30 //unused as of now...
-This means that players can buy weapons whenever they want, but it's not the end of the world I guess cs_money = 800 cs_bombtimer = 40 // controls bomb explosion timer, in seconds cs_defusal = false // uses the vanilla teamgame mode, currently the most playtested gamemode. cs_hostage = false // must use Skulltag gamemode, as the logic from that is used as a basis for the Hostage Rescue Gamemode
+All CVars and default values are as follows: cs_timer = 2 // this cvar is in minutes, controls the round timer cs_buytime = 10 //controls how long players have to buy weapons cs_buytotal = 30 //controls how long players have to buy weapons, includes freezetime cs_money = 800 //controlls the amount of money players have at the start of a round cs_bombtimer = 40 // controls bomb explosion timer, in seconds cs_defusal = false // uses the vanilla teamgame mode, currently the most playtested gamemode. cs_hostage = false // must use Skulltag gamemode, as the logic from that is used as a basis for the Hostage Rescue Gamemode (Unfinished)